 To authenticate, you can use ChartMuseum’s ‘Helm Push’ CLI plugin which adds support for authentication and chart manipulation on top of the basic Helm CLI functionality.

 We highly recommend that you familiarize yourself with the Helm Push plugin.

 If you have the Codefresh CLI installed and configured, there’s nothing you need to do.
 The Helm Push plugin picks up your settings automatically.

 To learn about getting started with Codefresh CLI, see CLI getting started.

 To learn about manual authentication without depending on the Codefresh CLI, see here.

 https://.
 This indicates the custom authentication scheme supported by ChartMuseum Helm Push plugin.

 Using in a Codefresh pipeline

 The Codefresh Helm plugin automatically handles authentication for managed repositories.
 You can use the plugin as you usually would.
-For more information on the Codefresh Helm plugin, see here.
+For more information, see the Codefresh Helm plugin.